alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: MainProcessor implementation - complete processing pipeline orchestrator**
 - ✅ **NEW: Comprehensive error handling with structured ProcessingResult objects**
 - ✅ **NEW: Processing statistics and monitoring with 100% test coverage**
+- ✅ **NEW: LanguageDetector Core integration - moved to Core module for better architecture**
+- ✅ **NEW: Language-aware document processing with automatic language detection**
+- ✅ **NEW: Enhanced processing statistics with language distribution tracking**
+- ✅ **NEW: LLMProcessor refactoring - simplified to accept pre-detected language**

 **Current Focus:**
 Phase 6.1 is **100% COMPLETE** with the `MainProcessor` class fully implemented and tested.
-The system now provides a complete processing pipeline that orchestrates all components (UnifiedDocumentProcessor, FileManager, LLMProcessor) with comprehensive error handling, processing statistics, and progress tracking. **The MainProcessor includes 19 comprehensive test cases with 100% pass rate, providing robust error handling with structured ProcessingResult objects and smart protocol-based LLM integration to avoid circular dependencies.** Phase 6.2 (CLI Enhancement) is ready to start with configuration file support and dry-run mode.
+The system now provides a complete processing pipeline that orchestrates all components (UnifiedDocumentProcessor, FileManager, LLMProcessor, LanguageDetector) with comprehensive error handling, processing statistics, and progress tracking. **The MainProcessor includes 19 comprehensive test cases with 100% pass rate, providing robust error handling with structured ProcessingResult objects and smart protocol-based LLM integration to avoid circular dependencies.**

+**LanguageDetector Integration is 100% COMPLETE** with the detector moved to the Core module and integrated into the MainProcessor pipeline.
+The system now provides language-aware document processing with enhanced statistics and language distribution tracking. **LanguageDetector integration includes 7 comprehensive test cases with 100% pass rate, providing language-aware markdown generation and improved architecture.**

+Phase 6.2 (CLI Enhancement) is ready to start with configuration file support and dry-run mode.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested